cark/data.lenses/README.md

 ## Installing

-The library being still in its infancy there is no clojar upload yet.
-So for now you need to :

-using lein 2

-### Clone the repository
-    git clone git://github.com/cark/data.lenses.git
-### Install cark/data.lenses in your local maven repository
-    lein install
-### Add the reference to your project.clj
+Using lein2, add the reference to your project.clj
        [cark/data.lenses "0.0.1-SNAPSHOT"]

 ## Usage